 Prices vary based on the brand and model and may change as new models come out.
 It also varies greatly depending on who your warranty company is.

-On the other hand, Upsie was insuring the same phone, with the same level of coverage, for only $115 with a lower $49 deductible
+On the other hand, Upsie insures the same phone, with the same level of coverage, for only $9.99 per month with a $0 deductible

-for repairs and a $99 deductible for replacements.
-So there is a huge savings to be had on the warranty
+for cracked screen repairs and a $109 deductible for other repairs.
+So there are huge savings to be had on the warranty

-because, at Upsie, we cut out the middle-man and pass the savings on to the consumer.
+because Upsie cuts out the middleman and passes the savings on to the consumer.

-With Upsie, price also depends on how much you paid for your phone, so if you purchased a used or refurbished phone
+With Upsie, you can also purchase a warranty for a used or refurbished phone

 Are Warranty and Insurance the Same Thing?